Umesh94kr/Applying-CI-CD-Simple-Flask-app/README.md

 This project is a simple yet production-ready **Flask application** that demonstrates:
 - Building REST APIs in Python (Flask)
 - Docker containerization for easy deployment
-- GitHub Actions CI pipeline for automated testing with `pytest`
+- GitHub Actions CI - CD pipeline for automated testing with `pytest` and deployment
 - Clean and modular project structure

 ---